paris-liam/love-place-project-2/interviews/on-inhabiting-spaces-of-celebration-and-resistance.md

 title: On Inhabiting Spaces of Celebration and Resistance
 subject: Jim in Hardwick, Massachusetts
 image: /static/img/jim.jpg
+hook: "*Jim (he/him) is a member of Agape Community’s Mission Council.
+He is a recent graduate (May, 2020) of the doctoral program in Theology at Fordham University.
+His dissertation is a work of ecotheology that emerges from an engagement with the writings of Rosemary Radford Ruether and Thomas Merton, as well as the embodied practices of Agape.
+He received his M.T.S. from Harvard Divinity School in 2013 and his B.A. from Drew University in 2011.*"
+byLine: Interview conducted by Ava, 10/20/20
 date: 2020-11-25T14:36:49.626Z
 ---
-*Jim (he/him) is a member of Agape Community’s Mission Council.
-He is a recent graduate (May, 2020) of the doctoral program in Theology at Fordham University.
-His dissertation is a work of ecotheology that emerges from an engagement with the writings of Rosemary Radford Ruether and Thomas Merton, as well as the embodied practices of Agape.
-He received his M.T.S. from Harvard Divinity School in 2013 and his B.A. from Drew University in 2011.*

-*Interview conducted by Ava, 10/20/20*

 <div>✷</div>

 *First, I wanted to ask you, really broadly, what your relationship to place and community is like.
 And if there are any specific experiences or values that guide that relationship.*